1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Autoimmune reaction, where the immune system attacks the colon lining
+• Autoimmune response, in which the immune system destroys the mucosa of the colon

 Treatment